nazavode/nazavode.github.io/content/post/sycl.md

 `== size(result)`.
 In the same way as other paradigms work, with the `cl::sycl::range<1>{n}` parameter we are launching a 1-dimensional vector of execution units, one for each of the `n` output elements.

-[^1]: since we are constructing *non-owning views* (`cl::sycl::buffer<T>` acts exactly like a [`std::span<T>`](https://en.cppreference.com/w/cpp/container/span) in this regard) over contiguous chunks of memory that have to be transferred across different address spaces, make sure that the [`ContiguousContainer`](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer) concept is satisfied: while we wait for C++20 to bring proper concepts in, we can reasonably ensure the *contiguous storage* property just [like `GSL` does for `gsl::span<T>`](https://github.com/microsoft/GSL/blob/1212beae777dba02c230ece8c0c0ec12790047ea/include/gsl/span#L419-L426)).

-[^2]: the `parallel_for` function is templated with an (incomplete) type, in this case called `class AddKernel`.
+[^3]: the `parallel_for` function is templated with an (incomplete) type, in this case called `class AddKernel`.
 This *tag* is used only to give the anonymous callable object generated by the lambda expression a unique, user-defined name on which (possibly) different compilers can agree on.
 Look at it as workaround to de-anonymize compiler-generated callable objects, something like `extern` lambdas.

 The SYCL standard brings so much at the stake, interesting bits like *device selectors* (customizable objects that decide on which actual device a kernel will be executed), error handling and reporting, n-dimensional kernel grids, device allocators, device atomics and *a lot more*, enough to write entire books on the subject.
 Just stop here for now, you get the general idea.